Naresh1318/Synapse/README.md

 <img src="https://raw.githubusercontent.com/Naresh1318/Synapse/master/README/icon.png?token=ADHNPQPUPK64BFXFRSBOF5242WNMC" width=300 />
 </p>

 Synapse is designed to allow BCI experiments to be performed using MATLAB and Python.
-It currently only supports amplifiers provided by Neuralynx with the option to easily support other amplifiers if needed.
+It currently only supports amplifiers provided by Neuralynx with the option to easily add other amplifiers if needed.

 ### Requirements